Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Introduction

 \subsection{Contribution}

-In this paper, a novel iterative framework, named triangularized orthogonalization-free method~(\TOM{}), is proposed, which has orthogonalization-free property and converges to eigenvectors directly.
-The framework is inspired by the unconstrained optimization methods while the updating direction is no longer a gradient of any energy functional.
-Instead of viewing the iterative framework as an optimization method, it is more proper to view it as a discrete dynamical system or discrete time flow in a vector field.
-Under the novel iterative framework, locking technique can be activated, which is of important practical usage but not available in other orthogonalization-free methods.
-Two iterative schemes are proposed under \TOM{} framework for \eqref{eq:obj1} and \eqref{eq:obj2}, namely \TOMOne{} and \TOMTwo{}.
+In this paper, a novel iterative method named triangularized orthogonalization-free method~(\TOM{}) is proposed, which is orthogonalization-free and converges to eigenvectors directly.
+The method is inspired by the unconstrained optimization methods (denoted as \OFM{} throughout this paper).
+In \OFM{}, the updating direction is the gradient of the objective function, whereas, in \TOM{}, the updating direction is a triangularized version of the gradient, which decouples earlier columns from later ones.
+When the gradient is triangularized in \TOM{}, the updating direction is no longer a gradient of any function.
+Hence the underlying dynamic is not a conservative flow.
+The analysis is then very different from traditional analysis in optimization.
+In this paper, we triangularize two objective functions, i.e., \eqref{eq:obj1} and \eqref{eq:obj2}, and obtain two iterative algorithms named \TOMOne{} and \TOMTwo{} respectively.

 The convergence analysis of \TOMOne{} is carried out in detail.
-First we introduce the stable and unstable fixed points of our algorithm.
-The global convergence theorem is given in this paper with its proof in a companion paper~\cite{Gao2021}.
-Noticing that the global convergence is given without a rate, then we also provide local convergence analysis with a convergence rate, where the rate is carried out through a careful analysis on the accumulated error term.
-All these analyses apply to \TOMTwo{} and we state the conclusions without detailed proof.
+First, we discuss the stable and unstable fixed points of our algorithm.
+We then provide local convergence analysis with a convergence rate.
+The rate is carried out through a careful analysis of the accumulated error term.
+All analyses can be extended to \TOMTwo{}, and we state the corresponding theorems without detailed proof.
+Global convergence can be also be established.
+We leave the detail in a companion paper~\cite{Gao2021}.
+Notice that the global convergence is given without a rate.

-After the analysis, we propose a few algorithmic strategies to further accelerate the convergence and reduce the computational cost.
-Conjugate gradient direction and a few line search strategies are suggested to accelerate both iterative schemes.
-Locking technique is incorporated to reduce the computational cost.
-Due to the special iterative scheme, none of these techniques is a standard one.
+After the analyses, we propose a few techniques to accelerate the convergence and reduce the computational cost.
+Conjugate gradient direction and linesearch strategies are proposed to accelerate both algorithms.
+These two techniques were also applied in \OFM{} which are tailored for \TOM{} in this paper.
+While, in \OFM{}, the locking technique is not feasible due to the existence of the orthogonalization step.
+In \TOM{}, the locking technique is incorporated to reduce the computational cost.